lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

 |

-**Multiple similar Butler catalogs**, which contain the same data but are slightly differently named and differently formatted, can be found by querying the collections in the Butler registry.
-Some tables require different types of inputs: for example, "diaSourceTable" can be queried with a dataId that includes the visit, whereas "diaSourceTable_tract" can be queried with a dataId that includes the tract number.
-The table below lists the catalogs most likely to be most useful to most people.
-Note that in the future, for real LSST data releases, this level of redundancy in the catalog data would not be served.

-**Principal Columns:**
-In this context, 'principal columns' means the columns that a basic table query (or most queries) would want to retrieve;
-in other words, the default columns.
-For convenience, Rubin Observatory staff have identified the principal columns which are most likely to be useful.
-These principal columns will be pre-selected in the Table View of the RSP's Portal Aspect.

 **Recommendation to include spatial constraints:**
 It is recommended to always start with spatial constraints for a small radius and then expand the search area.
 Qserv stores catalog data sharded by coordinate (RA, Dec).